userbradley/documentation.breadnet.co.uk/docs/index.md

 I have done everything I possibly can to reduce the number of trackers on this site.
 In theory there should be at maximim: 2

-Umami or something related, and Matomo.
+Umami and Matomo.
 Both of these are self-hosted and run on my home cluster.
 I dislike cookie banners and trackers as much as the next; which is why you won't ever see them here.

 ## My promise to you